-Centre for Sport Science & Human Performance
+Centre for Sport Science and Human Performance

 Sport and recreation brings considerable value in terms of economic benefits, health savings and social and cultural gains.